awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-messaging.rst

 Set Up Your Backend
 ===================

-To setup your app to receive Push Notifications from Amazon Pinpoint, see :ref:`Add Push Notifications to Your Mobile App with Amazon Pinpoint <add-aws-mobile-push-notifications>`.
+To set up your app to receive Push Notifications from Amazon Pinpoint, see :ref:`Add Push Notifications to Your Mobile App with Amazon Pinpoint <add-aws-mobile-push-notifications>`.

 To set up email or SMS as part of an Amazon Pinpoint campaign perform the following steps.

-To setup your app to receive Push Notifications from Amazon Pinpoint, see :ref:`add-aws-mobile-push-notifications`.
+To set up your app to receive Push Notifications from Amazon Pinpoint, see :ref:`add-aws-mobile-push-notifications`.

 #.
 Complete the :ref:`Get Started <add-aws-mobile-sdk-basic-setup>` and :ref:`Add Analytics <add-aws-mobile-analytics>` steps before you proceed.